Introduction

 \[A_t^k = \sqrt{\bar{\alpha}_k}, A_t^0 + \sqrt{1 - \bar{\alpha}_k}, \epsilon, \quad \epsilon \sim \mathcal{N}(0, I)\]And similarly we get Reverse Process as,

 \[A^{k-1} = \alpha \left( A^k - \gamma \epsilon_\theta (O_t, A^k, k) \right) + \mathcal{N}(0, \sigma^2 I)\]Only change is, $\epsilon_\theta (O_t, A^k, k)$ is being used in place of $\epsilon_\theta(x_t,t)$ ($A^k$ and $x_t$ are same).
-Here, the noise not only the function of action $A^k$ and iteration $k$ but it also takes $O_t$ into consideration (obviously as its a control problem).
+Here, the noise is not only a function of action $A^k$ and iteration $k$ but also takes $O_t$ into consideration (obviously as its a control problem).
 Here, action is defined as “A chunk of actions”, which is nothing but sequential end-effector (EEF) pose, that are passed to a mid-level controller that solves differential kinematics (IK) to compute the necessary joint positions to reach that pose.

 \[\begin{align*} A_t &= [a_t, a_{t+1}, a_{t+2}, \dots, a_{t+H_p-1}] \in \mathbb{R}^{H_p \times d_a} \\ a_t &= [x, y, z, \phi, \theta, \psi, g] \in \mathbb{R}^7 \end{align*}\]Action $a_t$ is defined as 3D pose + extra (g, gripper close/open).
 The authors tested with velocity control space also, but the position control policy outperformed velocity control policy consistently.